Firearm Purchaser Licensing

 Firearm purchaser licensing is an effective policy to reduce many forms of gun violence and has broad public support.

-Firearm purchaser licensing, or Permit-to-Purchase laws (PTP), require an individual to apply for and obtain a license before purchasing a firearm.
+Permit-to-Purchase laws (PTP), or firearm purchaser licensing, require an individual to apply for and obtain a license before purchasing a firearm.
 In most states with this policy, the process includes submitting an application to state or local police, getting fingerprinted, undergoing a comprehensive background check, and often involves safety training requirements.

 Firearm licensing laws enhance universal background checks by establishing a licensing application process.
-The additional components required with firearm purchaser licensing laws – fingerprinting, a more thorough, and a built-in waiting period --all play a vital role in preventing people with a history of violence, those at risk for future interpersonal violence or suicide, and gun traffickers from obtaining firearms.
-Research shows that firearm purchaser licensing is one of the most effective ways to reduce many forms of gun violence including gun homicides and suicides.
+The additional components required with firearm purchaser licensing laws – fingerprinting, a more thorough, and a built-in waiting period--all play a vital role in preventing people with a history of violence, those at risk for future interpersonal violence or suicide, and gun traffickers from obtaining firearms.
+Research shows that Permit-to-Purchase laws are one of the most effective ways to reduce many forms of gun violence including gun homicides and suicides.

 - Studies show that Connecticut’s purchaser licensing law was associated with significant reductions in rates of firearm homicide and firearm suicide and the repeal of Missouri’s purchaser licensing law was associated with significant increases in these outcome.
 1,2 The most recent study estimates Connecticut’s law reduced firearm homicide rates by 28 percent and firearm suicide rates by 33 percent over a 22-year period; the repeal of Missouri’s law increased firearm homicides by 47 percent and firearm suicide rates by 23 percent.3